byronwall/react-ts-viewer/src/webview/Treemap/elk_problems.md

 ## Problems

-- The image does not include a box for `keysToTrack`.
-Instead I get an arrow that points to a scope box, but I want to render a box for every reference.
+- The boxes for `setPressedModifiers` is rendered from the scope of a different function.
+I need it to refer to the parent call where the `setPressedModifiers` is declared.

 ## Test Scenario